mIRC-Scripters/mirckb/docs/source/identifiers/compact.rst

 $compact
 ========

-The $compact identifier is used to find out if mIRC is or is not in ''compact'' state.
+The $compact identifier is used to find out if mIRC is or is not in ``compact`` state.

 Synopsis
 --------